Roibeard-Ruadhan/alcohol-free-ireland/README.md

 - **Footer**
 - The footer is a modern professional look with social network connections, navbar tools & contact links plus details
 #### **Home Page** (*index.html*)
+- Animation throughout the home page on the text & images.
+Text & images detailing the objectives & general function of the website & all its attributes.
 #### **Log In Page** (*login.html*) & **Register** (*signup.html*)
   **Form**
 - Login & Register forms were made using the Django inbuilt form.